kworam/ProcScript/README.md

 -------

 The ProcScript framework allows you to define and run Procs.
 A Proc is like an enhanced JavaScript function with type-checked input and output parameters and synchronous programming support.
 A Proc has the following properties:

 * Name:  The unique name of the Proc.
 No two Proc definitions may have the same name.
 * Signature:  An object literal that defines the input and output parameters of the Proc.
 * Blocks:  The code of the Proc, specified as an array of one or more JavaScript functions.
-ProcScript executes these functions in the order they are listed.
+ProcScript executes these functions synchronously, in the order they are listed.

 My first Proc